tanishgupta-git/Muukit/README.md

 # Muukit
-Muukit is an Application that let's you upload ,store ,play all of your music from the cloud.
+Muukit is an Application that let's you upload ,store ,play all of your music from tcloud.